Guide to the Papers of Curt and Marea Prerauer

 In the 1950s and 1960s the Prerauers translated into German works of Australian literature, including Patrick White's Riders in the chariot (at White's request) and numerous plays, including Ray Lawler's Summer of the seventeenth doll, which was subsequently performed in Germany and Austria.
 Curt and Marea also wrote a series of radio talks on Australian culture for West German radio.

-After returning to Australia permanently, and moving into their new home in Castle Cove in 1960, the Prerauers wrote articles on cultural and musical topics, individually for various publications and together under the name C.M.
+After returning to Australian permanently, and moving into their new home in Castle Cove in 1960, the Prerauers wrote articles on cultural and musical topics, individually for various publications and together under the name C.M.
 Prerauer for Nation.
 The Prerauers promoted the development of a uniquely Australian style of music, and established connections and friendships with emerging Australian composers and musicians including Peter Sculthorpe, Roger Woodward, Richard Meale and Richard Divall.

 Following Curt's death in November 1967 Marea continued to write reviews for various magazines and newspapers.
 In 1971 she started an arts gossip columns under the name 'Musetta' for The Sunday Australian, a column which she carried to other newspapers.
 In 1975 she became the first Arts Editor of The Australian, a position which she held until 1991.
 From 1991 to 1999 Marea wrote an arts gossip column under the byline 'Marietta' for The Bulletin, and from the late 1990s until 2006 contributed reviews to Opera magazine.